-A Debt Agreement is a formal arrangement between you and your creditor to make paying your debt more manageable.
-Part 9 Debt Agreements are lodged with the Australian Financial Security Authority (AFSA) and administered under the Bankruptcy Act.
+A debt agreement is a formal arrangement between you and your creditor to make paying your debt more manageable.
+Every Part IX Debt Agreement is lodged with the Australian Financial Security Authority (AFSA) and administered under the Bankruptcy Act.

-If it is accepted, your debt agreement is legally binding and your creditor can no longer take action against you or your property.
+If it’s accepted, your debt agreement is legally binding and your creditor can no longer take action against you or your property.
 You won’t be released from your unsecured debts until you complete your obligations under the agreement.

-To be considered for a debt agreement, you must:
+To be considered for a personal Part IX Debt Agreement in Australia, you must:

-- Not have been bankrupt or had a debt agreement in the past ten years
+- Not have been bankrupt or had a debt agreement in the past 10 years

 - Have less than $111,675.20 in unsecured debts, and less than $111,675.20 in divisible property value

-(These figures are set by the Australian Financial Security Authority, and updated twice a year.)
+(These figures are set by AFSA and updated twice a year)